chromeos/wbn-sign-gcp-kms/README.md

-# Signing with Integrity Block
+# Signing web bundles using GCP KMS API

 This is a Node.js module for signing
 [Web Bundles](https://wpack-wg.github.io/bundled-responses/draft-ietf-wpack-bundled-responses.html)